smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Recruiting challenges are part of the reason it took several years to build the team size and speed to its current level.

-“I didn’t quite grasp how difficult it was to recruit here, or how big a role recruiting was playing in this league,” said Kilbridge.
+“I didn’t quite grasp how difficult it was to recruit here, or how big a role recruiting was playing in this league,” says Kilbridge.
 When he rowed as an undergraduate, varsity crew programs were comprised entirely of former walk-ons, who learned to row their freshman year and then progressed up through the ranks during their next three years.
 However, over time schools began to offer more athletic scholarships, and collegiate teams now recruit a greater number of experienced rowers.
 Now, it’s not unusual for very competitive schools, such as the University of Washington or Harvard, to have multiple Olympians in their varsity eight lineup.

 For a school like MIT, which doesn’t offer athletic scholarships, it’s not possible to recruit like the top teams in the EARC do.
 However, according to Kilbridge the quality of rowing recruits at MIT has risen significantly in the past five years, and that has contributed to the team’s improved speed.